UnionOfRAD/specs/accepted/LSR-0-coding.md

 ### Name

-Traits names should be written in _CamelCase_, for example:
+Trait names should be written in _CamelCase_, for example:

 ```php
 trait Respondable {